Anomalous diffusion by fractal homogenization: Ergodic lemmas for periodic functions

 \subsubsection{\bf Acknowledgments}

 S.A. was supported by NSF grants DMS-1954357 and DMS-2000200 and by the Simons Programme at IHES during a sabbatical visit.
 V.V. was supported by the NSF CAREER grant DMS-1911413.
+We thank an anonymous referee for pointing us to the references~\cite{Taylor,Aris} and the connection between the formula~\eqref{e.Khom.int} and Taylor dispersion.

 { }